 Guinea pigs are herbivores and they only eat plants!

 Variety is key!
-If you were to feed just one item then there is higher chance of bloat occuring which is both extremely painful and lifethreatening.
+If you were to feed just one item then there is higher chance of bloat occurring which is both extremely painful and life threatening.

 Bloat is a severe distension within the gut through the process of fermentation.
 It is extremely painful and life threatening.
-A guinea pig with bloat feels like their tummy is a tight as a drum.
-It is imperative that you act immediately and get them vet attention.
+Click here Bloat